Rainscreen Cladding Systems

 What is a rainscreen system?
 It’s an exterior wall detail where the cladding stands off from the water barrier applied to the sheathing to create a capillary break and to allow drainage and evaporation.
 Without a rainscreen to protect your building from the elements, water damage to the walls and the rest of the building from rain and snow is more likely to occur.
 Additionally, rainscreen systems are energy efficient, versatile, cost-effective and improve the lifespan of a building’s exterior wall system.

-The biggest difference between the two is that Drained and Back-Ventilated rainscreens are traditionally an open joint system that allow you to see between the panels and see the cavity of the wall system.
-Exposing insulation and the Air-Vapor-Barrier to the elements and harmful UV rays.
+Drained and back-ventilated rainscreens are traditionally an open-joint system that allow you to see between the panels and the cavity of the wall system, exposing insulation and the air/vapor barrier to the elements and the sun’s harmful ultraviolet (UV) rays.

-If you have any questions regarding rainscreens and wish to speak to one of our experts please contact us at email@example.com.
+If you have any questions regarding rainscreens and wish to speak to one of Elemex’s experts, please contact us at email@example.com.